orangejuice/blog/data/activity/movie-乔乔的异想世界-2019/record.en.md

     Waititi / Roman Griffin Davis Thomasin McKenzie
 ---

-An amazing perspective from a child, such a superb acting from this kid.
-A successful comedy that does not lose touch with reality.
-Admirable mother and officer coping with danger through humor and wit, a film filled with hope.
-The ending does not shy away from the human nature—the scene where he lied to Elsa that Germany won, fearing her departure, is too real.
+A wonderful child’s perspective, how can this kid act so brilliantly?
+A successful comedy that maintains realism.
+Admirable mother and officer handling danger with humor and wit, making it a hopeful and great film.
+The ending does not shy away from humanity—the scene where he lies about Germany winning, fearing she would leave, was too realistic.